Scarabaeus1031/NEXAH/REPOSITORY_MAP.md

 NEXAH is a:

-> **field-oriented research framework for analyzing structure, transitions, and stability in dynamical systems**
+> field-oriented research framework for analyzing structure, transitions, and stability in dynamical systems.

 Core transformation: